project-slippi/slippi-js/README.md

 3. Run `node realtimeFileReads.js "C:\mirror\output\path"` replacing the path argument with where your connected console outputs replay files to

 At this point, you should see an output as you play games on the connected console.

-### Notice about stats

-While it is possible to load the stats in a real-time fashion, the stat calculation logic has not yet been optimized to work only on the latest data.
-Because of this, the longer the game goes, the longer stat calculation will take.
-As long as you don't call `game.getStats()` you do not have to worry about this.

 ## Development